 MY ENGLISH IS NOT THAT GOOD… IS THIS OK?

-Can you think of any better opportunity to study English over the summer without even noticing it?
+Can you think of any better opportunity to study English without even noticing it?
 Sessions will be run in English but in case you don’t understand or you have any questions, our coaches do speak French, Spanish and Catalan.
 Other Burners may be able to help you as well.
 Don’t worry, we will find the way to understand each other and your English will improve by the day!

 HOW DO I BOOK MY KAYAK ONTO MY FLIGHT?

 It is generally easy to book your freestyle boat onto most airline companies.
 However, some companies have length limitations that would exclude most creekboats.
 It is important to read the sport baggage policies of the companies you are considering to fly with before booking your ticket.
 Here is a quick breakdown of the fares of various popular airlines:

 Ryanair - 35€ for the regular Sports Equipment, 55€ for a Large Sports Item.
 It is possible to check in up to 2 Large Sport Items per person per flight.
 The maximum weight allowed is 20kg, but you might be allowed to fly paying an additional fee of 11€/kg up to 32kg.
 In general quite a friendly company for both freestyle and creekboats.

 EasyJet - The fee is 55€ and only one item per passenger is allowed.
 You can check in your kayak without problems as kayaks are amongst the items that are allowed on the airline's sports baggage policy.
 Up to 32kgs.
 Friendly for both freestyle and creekboats.

 Eurowings - Up to 32kg allowed, it has a cost of 50€.
 Generally a friendly company for both freestyle and creekboats.